dainiusjocas/clj-jq/README.md

 ## Use cases

-The library intends to be used for stream processing.
+The library is intended to be used for stream processing.

 ### Compiling a script to execute it multiple times